fraggerfox/cannonball-pkgsrc/README.md

 cannonball-pkgsrc
 =================

-NetBSD pkgsrc script for Cannonball: An Enhanced OutRun Engine.
+NetBSD [pkgsrc][3] script for Cannonball: An Enhanced OutRun Engine.

 You can find Cannonball [here][1]

-NOTE: This package is not yet available in the pkgsrc tree.

 Installation
 ------------